lnnx2006/lnnx2006.github.io/_pages/publications.md

 }
 </script>

 This is a list of my publications in reverse-chronological order.
-You can use the buttons below to filter according to the keywords of research areas.
+You can use the buttons below to filter according to the type of publication.

 <center>
 <abbr class="{{site.data.badge_colors['lightgrey']}}" onclick="filterSubject('')" style="cursor: pointer;">all</abbr>&ensp;